 Professional Development programs for educators have long been the cornerstone of PIER’s outreach effort.
 Programs range from two hours long to a whole weekend to two- to six-week field studies abroad programs.
 They are designed for teachers and educators to engage in dialogue about a specific subject area or a theme, to encourage discussion of effective teaching strategies, and integration of new content into the curriculum.
 They include:

 - Summer Institutes: Annually PIER holds one- to two-week summer programs at Yale, the centerpiece of our outreach endeavor, for K-12 teachers and college faculty from across the U.S. with intensive training in international and world areas of study, often including short overseas study tours.
 PIER Directors lead their Council-specific programming while collaborating on logistics and identifying useful cross-over opportunities for speakers or activities for the participating educators.
-Learn about 2012 Summer Institutes.
+Learn about the 2015 Summer Institute.

 - Field Studies Abroad: PIER provides two- to six-week intensive field studies abroad programs, as part of the summer institutes or as stand-alone programs under the aegis of Fulbright-Hays Group Projects Abroad, other foundation grants, or are self-funded.

 - After-school Workshops: PIER organizes after-school “Hot Topics” workshops at Yale on Tuesdays or Thursdays, Council-specific programs, and others held for teachers in their schools upon request.

 - Weekend Programs: PIER runs full-day programs such as “Saturday Seminars with PIER” or the “Teach Europe” seminar.
 PIER also collaborates with other organizations for whole weekend conference.